Who Is This Credit Card Best For?

 - Simple redemption: As with most cash-back credit cards, redeeming your rewards is very straightforward.
 You don’t have to worry about spending categories or fluctuating point values that can make even the best rewards programs a headache to master.

-- No bonus rewards for travel or dining: Choosing a flat-rate card limits your earnings ability on certain types of purchases—some business cards award as much as 3% to 5% back on travel, restaurants, or office supplies—so if your employees take clients out a lot or need to fly regularly, you may be better off using a different card, or using this one as a companion card.
+- No bonus rewards for travel or dining: Choosing a flat-rate card limits your earnings ability on certain types of purchases.
+Some business cards award as much as 3% to 5% back on travel, restaurants, or office supplies—so if your employees take clients out a lot or need to fly regularly, you may be better off using a different card, or using this one as a companion card.

 - Few perks: Some business cards geared to travel offer perks such as priority boarding, free checked baggage, airport lounge access, room upgrades, or credits for faster security screening.
 By choosing the Capital One Spark Cash Card, you’ll be giving up certain comfort and money-saving benefits.

-If you charge $4,500 within three months of opening your card, you'll get a $500 bonus.
+If you spend $4,500 within three months of opening your card, you'll get a $500 bonus.
 Unfortunately, big spenders don't get anything extra either, which makes this a pretty meager offer among cash-back business cards right now.

 Earning Points & Rewards